 Richard Scrimger

-Richard Scrimger has written adult novels, opinion pieces, and screenplays, but is best known for his quirky books for children.
-He’s won a couple of awards and led writing workshops around the world.
+Richard Scrimger has written adult novels, opinion pieces, and screenplays, but is best known for his quirky children’s books.
+There are a couple dozen of those.
+He’s won an award or two, been shortlisted for lots more, and given writing workshops around the world.

 Sarah Sheard

-Sarah Sheard, novelist, editor, and multidisciplinary artist, has published numerous personal essays and four literary novels (Almost Japanese, The Swing Era, The Hypnotist, Krank: Love in the New Dark Times).
+Sarah Sheard, novelist, editor, and multidisciplinary artist, has published numerous personal essays, reviews, short fiction and four literary novels (Almost Japanese, The Swing Era, The Hypnotist, Krank: Love in the New Dark Times).

 Antanas Sileika